 This paper has explored an overlooked phenomenon in mortgage markets: repayment of underwater mortgages.
 Since repayment in this case requires the borrower to use out-of-pocket funds along with the proceeds from the house sale to settle the loan, it may appear unattractive and even irrational.
-But if the borrower's negative equity is less than the cost of default, which includes credit impairment and possible guilt, repayment of an underwater mortgage is a wealth-maximizing strategy.
+But if the borrower's negative equity is less than the cost of default, which includes credit impairment and possible guilt, repayment of an underwater mortgage may be a wealth-maximizing strategy.

 Our paper shows that repayment of underwater mortgages indeed occurs, and that it is affected by the same factors commonly used in previous studies of default: the magnitude of home equity and the borrower's credit score, which captures default cost.
 An increase in either variable raises the likelihood that the underwater loan is terminated by repayment rather than by default.
 Another contribution of the paper, which does not rely on regression analysis, is use of our theoretical model along with summary statistics by credit-score quintile to estimate how default cost varies across these quintiles.
 We show that the lower bound on default cost is much higher for the most credit-worthy borrowers than for those in the lowest quintile, and that the upper bounds rise as well across quintiles.
-To our knowledge, these are the first such estimates related to default costs in the literature.
-Estimates like them could be useful in parameterization of structural mortgage models.
+These results, which show that default cost rises with a borrower's credit worthiness, are new to the literature.